BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 The `anteHandler` is run for every transaction.
 It checks if the `Tx` is an Ethereum transaction and routes it to an internal ante handler.
-Here, `Tx`s are handled using EthereumTx extension options to process them differently than normal Cosmos SDK transactions.
+Here, `Tx`s are handled using EthereumTx extension options to process them differently than normal Butane SDK transactions.
 The `antehandler` runs through a series of options and their `AnteHandle` functions for each `Tx`:

-- `EthSetUpContextDecorator()` is adapted from SetUpContextDecorator from cosmos-sdk, it ignores gas consumption by setting the gas meter to infinite
+- `EthSetUpContextDecorator()` is adapted from SetUpContextDecorator from Butane-sdk, it ignores gas consumption by setting the gas meter to infinite
-- `EthValidateBasicDecorator(evmKeeper)` validates the fields of an Ethereum type Cosmos `Tx` msg
+- `EthValidateBasicDecorator(evmKeeper)` validates the fields of an Ethereum type Butane `Tx` msg
 - `EthSigVerificationDecorator(evmKeeper)` validates that the registered chain id is the same as the one on the message, and that the signer address matches the one defined on the message.
   It's not skipped for RecheckTx, because it set `From` address which is critical from other ante handler to work.